fit-r2lab/r2lab-demos/k8s/kube5g.md

 ```

 ### Change a parameter in the CRD and apply it
-Once the change is done on the CRD file, the current deployment (if any), will be stopped and a new one will be done with the modified CRD.
-Following example is for the v1 disaggregated scenario:
+Make your change on the CRD file, and then run the command below.
+The current deployment (if any), will be stopped and a new one will be started with the modified CRD.
+Following example corresponds to the v1 disaggregated scenario :

 ```
+# edit the file deploy/crds/cr-v1/lte/mosaic5g_v1alpha1_cr_v1_lte.yaml
-k edit -f deploy/crds/cr-v1/lte/mosaic5g_v1alpha1_cr_v1_lte.yaml k apply -f deploy/crds/cr-v1/lte/mosaic5g_v1alpha1_cr_v1_lte.yaml
+k apply -f deploy/crds/cr-v1/lte/mosaic5g_v1alpha1_cr_v1_lte.yaml
 ```
-Nota: the second command is currently required (fix TBD on **k5goperator**).
+Nota: Hopefully, soon it should be possible to use the `k edit -f file` command (fix TBD on **k5goperator**).

 ### Remove CRDs
 ```